-NURS 849 Doctor of Nursing Practice Clinical Internship 12.00 Elective

-Students will enhance their role as an advanced practice nurse.
-Students who have not completed at least 500 hours of clinical practice at the master's level upon acceptance into the program, will acquire and apply DNP and advanced practice competencies in a mentored setting of their choice.
+NURS 849 Doctor of Nursing Practice Clinical Internship Elective apply DNP and advanced practice competencies in a mentored setting of their choice.
 Students will identify learning plans with prior faculty approval to meet their individual professional practice goals.
 It is required that 25% if course hours must be involved with working with a clinical expert.
 NURS 849 will be offered all sessions, and 1 credit = 45 hours of internship.